Rakshithac183/tmu-compute-gallery/ACG.md

 ## Prerequisites

+1. Access to required Azure tenant (If you do not have access to Azure - please reach out to CloudLabs team).

-1. An Azure VM which is configured as per your needs.
+2. An Azure VM which is configured as per your needs.

-2. VM Image Reference details (Publisher, Offer, SKU).
+3. VM Image Reference details (Publisher, Offer, SKU).

 ## Create Azure Compute Gallery